matitaviola/SE2_Thesis-Management/retrospectives/demo1.md

   > Propose one or two

-  - Estimating hours more consciously
+  - Estimating hours taking into account design and repository management
   - Do not underestimate the time to be spent and the effort to learn new technologies

 - One thing you are proud of as a Team!!
-  We completed all the stories we had planned.
+  We completed all the stories we had planned(???).